MorganeLu/Stock-Exchange-Server/README.md

 ## Testing

-In the testing part, we have provide some XML files for testing, and you can find them by `cd /testing/xml`.
+In the testing part, we have provide some XML files for testing, and you can find them at `cd /testing/xml`.

 ### Single Client with Multiple Cores